 The Smart ETFs Asia Pacific Dividend Builder ETF invests at least 80% of its net assets (plus any borrowings for investment purposes) in publicly-traded dividend-producing equity securities of companies economically tied to countries in the Asia Pacific region.
 These equity securities include common stocks, preferred stocks, securities convertible into common stocks, rights and warrants.
-The Fund considers an issuer of securities to be a company economically tied to a country in the Asia Pacific region if it satisfies at least one of the following tests: (1) it is organized under the laws of a country in the Asia Pacific region or has its headquarters in a country in the Asia Pacific region; (2) it derives a significant portion (i.e., 50% or more) of its total revenues from business in a country in the Asia Pacific region but is listed elsewhere; or (3) its equity securities are traded principally on a stock exchange in a country in the Asia Pacific region or in an over-the-counter market in a country in the Asia Pacific region.
+The Fund considers an issuer of securities to be a company economically tied to a country in the Asia Pacific region if it satisfies at least one of the following tests: (1) it is organized under the laws of a country in the Asia Pacific region or has its headquarters in a country in the Asia Pacific region; (2) it derives a significant portion (i.e., 50% or more) of its total revenues from business in a country in the Asia Pacific region in an over-the-counter market in a country in the Asia Pacific region.
 By applying these tests, it is possible that a particular issuer could be deemed to be from more than one region or country.
 The Fund will not change this policy unless it gives shareholders at least 60 days' notice.
 The Fund's currency is US Dollars, while some of its investments are denominated in foreign currencies.